robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       For transparency the following values are valid:
         0: no transparency.
 The BGcolor is used for char. background
         1: 50% transparency.
 The previous background is 50% dimmed
         2: full transparency.
-The previous bacground is kept.
+The previous background is kept.
-        3: For teh forground color, the background color is inverted.
+        3: for the forground color, each background pixel value is inverted.
       Default are colors set by setColor() and setBGColor().
       FGcolor and BGcolor must be triples that can be converted to a bytearray, e.g. tuples, lists or strings.